 Accessory Apartment Unit

-Also refer to our the Accessory Apartment Unit Guide and Summary of Ontario Building Code technical information:
+Also refer to our the Accessory Apartment Unit Guide and Summary of Ontario Building Code Requirements for technical information:

 Drawings that are prepared by a qualified designer (as defined in the Ontario Building Code) must include:

 - The qualification identification number of the qualified designer (Building Code Identification Number: BCIN)

 - The stamp or statement that the qualified designer has reviewed and taken responsibility for the design activities